Low Carb Cauliflower Rice Jambalaya

 - Salt and Pepper

-Creole seasoning is a very simple mix of spices commonly utilized in creole and sometimes Cajun cooking.
-You can make your own with stuff you probably already have at home, or ingredients easily found at the grocery store.
+Jambalaya seasoning is a very simple mix of spices commonly utilized in creole and sometimes Cajun cooking.
+You can make your own with stuff you probably already have at home, or ingredients easily found at the grocery store or online.

 Generally this spice mix is a blend of